rapodaca/dialect/src/manuscript.md

 The assignment of relative coordinates to both terminals and all neighbors yields a double bond conformation.

 Consider the encoding of PPBs for (*E*)-2-butene.
-Assume that indexes are assigned sequentially from left to right and the goal is to arrive at a trans (or anti) substituent orientation.
+Assume that identifiers are assigned sequentially from left to right and the goal is to arrive at a trans (or anti) substituent orientation.
 Begin by placing the two double bond terminals on the x-axis.
-Left and right terminals are assigned on the basis that index 1 precedes index 2.
+Left and right terminals are placed on the basis of succession.
 The left terminal (Atom 1) succeeds its neighbor (Atom 0), which should be placed in the lower-left quadrant.
 To achieve this, assign a PPB state of 'Up'.
 The right terminal (Atom 2) precedes its neighbor (Atom 3), which should be placed in the upper-right quadrant.
 To active this, assign a PPB state of 'Up'.

 [Figure: Assigning PPBs to (*E*)-2-butene]